+Who is eligible for Medicare anyway?
+And when can you get Medicare?
 Medicare eligibility begins for most people at age 65.
-However, younger individuals who have been entitled to Social Security disability for at least 24 months also qualify.
+Individuals who have been entitled to Social Security disability for at least 24 months also qualify.

-Many people confuse the age-in dates for Social Security with their dates for Medicare.
-A person can apply for full retirement income benefits at age 66.
+Many people confuse their Medicare Eligibility date with their Social Security retirement age.
+They are different.
+A person can apply for full retirement income benefits at around age 67.
+This is considered their retirement age.
 However, this does not affect the age at which they qualify for Medicare.
-Everyone who has worked at least 10 quarter in the United States during their lifetime can qualify for Medicare at age 65.

 Eligibility for Medicare Part A

-For people who have not worked the required 10 years, Part A may be available for you to purchase, and you should contact Social Security to determine what amount you would need to pay.
-If you must purchase Part A, the coverage can cost well over $400/monthly, but in some cases there are partial premiums for people who have worked over 30 but less then 40 quarters.
+If you must purchase Part A, the coverage will cost over $400/monthly.
+In some cases, however, there are partial premiums for people who have worked over 30 but less than 40 quarters.